-Guidelines For Successfully Following A Gluten Free Diet
+Guidelines For Successfully Following A Gluten-Free Diet

 A gluten-free diet is a diet that excludes the protein gluten.
-Gluten is a protein found in grains such as wheat, barley, rye.

-A gluten-free diet is used to treat celiac disease, non-celiac gluten sensitivity and other auto-immune diseases, such as Hashimoto’s Disease and Rheumatoid arthritis.
-Gluten causes inflammation in the small intestines of people with celiac disease.
-Eating a gluten-free diet helps people with celiac disease control their signs and symptoms and prevent complications.
+A gluten-free diet treats celiac disease, non-celiac gluten sensitivity and other auto-immune diseases, such as Hashimoto’s Disease and Rheumatoid arthritis.

-Initially, following a gluten-free diet may be frustrating.
-But with time, patience and creativity, you’ll find there are many foods that you already eat that are gluten-free, and you will discover substitutes for gluten-containing foods that you can enjoy.
+But with time, patience and creativity, you’ll find many gluten-free foods you already eat, and you will discover substitutes for gluten-containing foods you can enjoy.

 Gluten-Free Diet Guidelines

-A healthy approach to following a gluten-free diet is to avoid eating too many processed foods and where practical try to cook your meals from scratch.
+A healthy approach to following a gluten-free diet is to avoid eating too many processed foods and, where practical, try to cook your meals from scratch.

-Allowed foods on a Gluten Free Diet
+Allowed foods on a Gluten-Free Diet

 Many healthy and delicious foods are naturally gluten-free: